The last year has seen a number of changes for the IBD BioResource.

 - Many more sites have been opened and are recruiting their patients.
 See a list of those open here.

-- Recruitment has increased to approximately 1,000 patients per month as the number of recruiting sites increases.
+- Recruitment has increased to over 1,000 patients per month as the number of recruiting sites increases.

-- The admin team has changed and now comprises Fran, Edith, Jonathan.
-Mid-February will see a fourth member joining them too.
+- The admin team has changed and now comprises Fran, Edith, Jonathan and Judith.